-The Musée Montagnard is housed in one of the oldest 18th century houses in the centre of Les Houches and has been arranged to show three typical rooms of such a house: the pèle (bedroom/living room), the outa (kitchen) and the sarte (pantry).
+The 🏔 Musée Montagnard is housed in one of the oldest 18th century houses in the centre of Les Houches and has been arranged to show three typical rooms of such a house: the pèle (bedroom & living room), the outa (kitchen) and the sarte (pantry).
 The museum houses a rich collection of traditional furniture and objects, largely provided by M. Albert Laprade, the eminent architect-urbanist, who was keen to protect the heritage of Les Houches.

 Workshops for children

-In August 2017, we took part in the wonderful « Moutonnades » workshop with Anaka – a mix of children and adults, we all painted plexiglass sheep!
+In August 2017, we took part in the wonderful 🐑 « Moutonnades » workshop with Anaka – a mix of children and adults (which I thought was lovely), we all 🎨 painted plexiglass sheep (which we took home!).
 It was a wonderful, wonderful workshop!

-School holidays: every day except Tuesday from 10h to midday and from 14h to 18h;
+school holidays: every day except Tuesday from 10h to midday and from 14h to 18h;

-Outside of school holidays: every day except Tuesday from 14h to 18h
+outside of school holidays: every day except Tuesday from 14h to 18h;

 July and August: every day (except Tuesday) from 10h to 13h and from 14h to 18h;

-Reduced entrance: 3€;
+reduced entrance: 3€;

 FREE for under 18s;

-Pass Musée: 12€ (unlimited access for a year to all the museums of the Chamonix Mont Blanc Valley!)
+Pass Musée: 12€ (unlimited access for a year to all the museums of the Chamonix Mont Blanc Valley!);

-Parking: there is free parking just opposite, up the hill behind the Mairie.
+🅿 parking: there is free parking just opposite, up the hill behind the Mairie;